yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 4. What is the capacity in what stations?
 5. What is the total number of stations and what is the total number of stations available?

-Citibike dashboard - Mon March 27 after Omar's input
+Citibike dashboard - Mon March 27 after Omar's input | Updated: Fri Apr 21

 1. How much use do people in NYC give to bicycles per gender?
 2 What are the top 5 most popular stations?